-The Campaign: Just days prior to Oscar Pistorius’ arrest, Nike released an ad that featured the double-amputee athlete in a running position with the words “I am the Bullet in the Chamber”, with another ad showing Pistorius running and a voice over describing athletes’ bodies as “weapons”.
+The Campaign: Just days prior to Oscar Pistorius’ arrest, Nike released an ad that featured the double-amputee athlete in a running position with the words “I am the Bullet in the Chamber”, with another ad showing Pistorius running and a voice-over describing athletes’ bodies as “weapons”.

 Why it Didn’t Work: Already you can see the problem with this.
-Yes, the ad was run prior to the allegations and Nike, in a very good move, immediately pulled all their sponsorships and ads featuring Pistorius.
-Keeping them in place would not only have been in poor taste, it would also have been bad for sales.
+Yes, the ad was run prior to the allegations, and Nike, in a very good move, immediately pulled all their sponsorships and ads featuring Pistorius.
+Keeping them in place would not only have been in poor taste, but it would also have been bad for sales.

 Nike’s 2013 ad quoting Tiger Woods also received backlash.
 The ad shows Tiger Woods with the quote, “Winning Takes Care of Everything”.
 Many critics saw this as inappropriate, considering his past marital issues.
 Although Nike claimed that it was a phrase that highlighted Tiger’s desire to win and, indeed, is a quote that he uses regularly in response to questions about his overall ranking in the PGA.